wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 == Upgrade Notice ==
-Some features are locked please upgrade to the pro versionand get much more
+Some features are locked please upgrade to the pro versionand and get much more

 == Using NEX-Forms - The Ultimate WordPress Form Builder plugin ==